Studiosity/grover/README.md

 For `launch_args` options, see http://peter.sh/experiments/chromium-command-line-switches/
 Launch parameter args can also be provided using a meta tag:

+For `timezone` IDs see [ICUs metaZones.txt](https://cs.chromium.org/chromium/src/third_party/icu/source/data/misc/metaZones.txt?rcl=faee8bc70570192d82d2978a71e2a615788597d1).
+Passing `nil` disables timezone emulation.

+The `vision_deficiency` option can be passed one of `achromatopsia`, `deuteranopia`, `protanopia`, `tritanopia`, `blurredVision` or `none`.

+The `focus` option takes a CSS selector and will focus on the first matching element after rendering is complete (including waiting for the specified `wait_for_selector`).

+The `hover` option takes a CSS selector and will hover on the first matching element after rendering is complete (including waiting for the specified `wait_for_selector`).

 ```html
 <meta name="grover-launch_args" content="['--disable-speech-api']" />
 ```